PremchandJalla/LegalDocHack/README.md

 # Legal Document Q&A Powered by NVIDIA NIM Mistral AI

 A web application that allows users to upload legal documents (such as lease agreements) in PDF format and ask questions about the document's content.
 The system parses the document and provides answers to user queries based on the extracted information.
-The application now integrates **NVIDIA NIM Mistral AI** for enhanced question-answering performance, making it more effective in handling complex legal queries.
+The application integrates **NVIDIA NIM Mistral AI** for enhanced question-answering performance, and **Cloudera AMP** for managing and scaling the machine learning workflow.

 ## Features